Framework

 How do they work?

 Server functions can be defined anywhere in your application, but must be defined at the top level of a file.
-They can be called from anywhere in your application, including loaders, hooks, etc. Traditionally, this pattern is known as a Remote Procedure Call (RPC), but due to the isomorphic nature of these functions, we refer to them as server functions.
+They can be called throughout your application, including loaders, hooks, etc. Traditionally, this pattern is known as a Remote Procedure Call (RPC), but due to the isomorphic nature of these functions, we refer to them as server functions.

-• On the server bundle, server functions are left alone.
+• On the server bundle, server functions logic is left alone.
 Nothing needs to be done since they are already in the correct place.

-• On the client however, server functions are removed out of the client bundle and replaced with a function that, when called, makes a fetch request to the server instructing it to execute the server function in the server bundle and then send the response back to the client.
+• On the client, server functions will be removed; they exist only on the server.
+Any calls to the server function on the client will be replaced with a fetch request to the server to execute the server function, and send the response back to the client.

 Defining Server Functions